Last update Dec. 10, 2022

-t is a tertiary amine with antimuscarinic/anticholinergic effects, with an action similar to atropine.
+It is a tertiary amine with antimuscarinic/anticholinergic effects, with an action similar to atropine.
 It has smooth muscle antispasmodic properties.
-Administered for gastroenteritis, duodenal ulcer, biliary conditions, dysmenorrhea and treatment of miscarriage and premature birth (Kyorin 2013, Sanofi 2010).
+Administered for gastroenteritis, duodenal ulcer, biliary conditions, dysmenorrhea and treatment of miscarriage and premature birth.
+(Kyorin 2013, Sanofi 2010)

 There is hardly any published scientific data on this product: there are only 6 studies and the most recent dates from 1977.
-There is no pharmacokinetic data except that it has good absorption in the digestive tract (Sanofi 2010).
-Other anticholinergics from the same family such as tolterodine have high protein binding, which would make it unlikely that it passes into milk in significant amounts.
-Atropine in isolated doses is considered compatible with breastfeeding.
+There is no pharmacokinetic data except that it has good absorption in the digestive tract.
+(Sanofi 2010)

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.